smeznar/Epidemic-spreading-CN2020/README.md

 # Epidemic spreading Complex Networks 2020
-This repository contains code for Prediction of the effects of epidemic spreading with graph neural networks paper from the Complex Networks 2020 conference.
+This repository contains code for the paper: Prediction of the effects of epidemic spreading with graph neural networks from the Complex Networks 2020 conference.
 The paper can be found [here](https://link.springer.com/chapter/10.1007/978-3-030-65347-7_35?fbclid=IwAR0Ng3BGF014jQOe_1sWvz858dELltSV7zmCpoRdnw3HVZFfL03onmqaE2g) and cited as: